 Logging operations are due to recommence in July/August 2023, so this reroute will remain in place until further notice.

-The Heysen Trail has been re-routed through the southern part of Caroona Creek Conservation Park as it follows Newikie Creek.
+he Trail has been rerouted through the southern part of Caroona Creek Conservation Park as it follows Newikie Creek.

-A minor re-route has been marked to take the trail 400 metres further along the northern section of the Pine Track.
-The new track then follows a creek line for 250 metres before rejoing the original route.
+A minor reroute takes the Trail 400 metres further along the northern section of the Pine Track.
+Walkers then follow a creek line for 250 metres before rejoining the original Trail.

-Due to the closure of the Heysen Trail as it heads north from Crystal Brook between Bowman Park and the Wilkins Highway (Hughes Gap) there is a re-route in place.
-The re-route was marked in May 2021.
+The first re-route was marked in May 2021, due to the closure of the Heysen Trail as it heads north from Crystal Brook between Bowman Park and the Wilkins Highway (Hughes Gap).

-For walkers following the south to north direction, the re-route commences at Bowman Park.
-Instead of heading north along the Crystal Brook the trail now heads south on Bowman Park Road.
-The trail then heads east before turning north to eventually follow Heads Road and the the Pipeline Track.
-At the end of that track the trail returns to Heads Rd before meeting the old route at the Wilkins Highway.
+For walkers following the south to north direction, the re-routes commence at Bowman Park.
+Instead of immediately heading north along the Crystal Brook, the trail now heads south on Bowman Park Road before turning north to eventually follow Heads Road.
+The original re-route took walkers onto the Pipeline Track and then Heads Road to eventually meeting the trail at the Wilkins Highway.

 The trail on its approach to Block Nine Road has been rerouted away from the boundary fence on a private property.